Javed Naseer Rind: Context

 Balochistan is a resource rich region of Pakistan with an active separatist movement that has caused conflict between Pakistan and the terrorist within the region.
 The Balochistan conflict has created an unstable environment for journalists as they receive pressure from the nationalist groups about the coverage given to the other side.
 Journalists are often the target of death threats.

 By 2012, between 28 and 33 journalists were killed in Balochistan.
 Rind is among the 22 journalists between 2008 and 2012 who have become casualties of the Balochistan conflict.
 In 2010, Balochistan was considered the most dangerous place for journalists with six out of ninety seven deaths worldwide.
 In 2011, Rind's death pushed the count to over ten deaths.
 Nationwide, he was one of 12 Pakistani journalists killed in 2011 and one of around 23 Pakistani journalists killed from the beginning of 2010 to the end of 2011.
 Regionwide, he was one of 19 killed in 2011 in Afghanistan, Pakistan, and India, according to the South Asian Free Media Association.

 Impact

 Following Rind's death the Balochistan Union of Journalists has requested a high level committee be put together by the government to investigate his death as well as the death of numerous colleagues.

-The perpetrator of the kill-and-dump method are Baloch terrorist groups like Baloch Liberation Army, Baloch Republican Army etc. Baloch terrorist groups have repeatedly threatened and attacked journalist in the province.
-Majority of the journalist who have been killed in the province, were killed by Baloch terrorist groups.